 - Wonder Woman (1987): Matthew Michaelis is introduced as an old war buddy of Steve's, and every bit as brave and dutiful... but he's a newly-created character with no real ties to anyone else and nothing to teach Wonder Woman, so he gets cut down during the big firefight with Ares' cultists.

 - All but one of the members of the X-Force revamp later known as the X-Statix were killed at the end of the first issue - including the team leader and narrator.
 Later, the new team assembled in the wake of the original group's demise saw Bloke and St. Anna bite it on their first mission.
 The survival rate improved slightly until the Spike and U-Go Girl died just before the change to X-Statix.

 - In X-Men 2099, Serpentina is easily the most likeable character, is the closest thing to a love interest for the viewpoint character, and has the less than impressive power to stretch her arms.
-Guess what happened to her in the third issue, the end of the first story arc?
+She dies in the third issue, the end of the first story arc.

 - 2 of 9 is the first of 9's kind he meets, fixes 9's voice, tries to defend him from a monster ten times his size and half-cat skeleton half-machine, gets caught and carried off by it, is revealed to have been rather well-loved by his group, is subject to a rescue mission by 5 and 9, and gets killed as a result of 9 having a Too Dumb to Live moment as soon as it looks like he's in the clear.
 All within the first fifteen to twenty minutes of the movie.